Longhorn-Riichi/longhornriichi.com/ronhorn.md

 Privately displays a list of bot commands and their usages.

 #### `/help_officer_commands`
-Privately displays a list of officer-only bot commands and their usages.
+Privately displays a list of officer-only bot commands and their usages. (only usable by officers)

 ## Registration commands